usaidsherwani/githubSingleRepo/Introduction to Istio/Learn Request Routing/scenario.md

 title: Learn Request Routing
 description: One of the most used features of Istio is traffic management.
-It allows us to control the network traffic on our microservice and add customized rules.
 time: 20 minutes
 level: expert
 steps: